HOGENT-MLOps/mlops-labs/assignments/01-docker.md

 ## 1.4 Create a Docker Compose file

 A `docker run` command can become quite long when you need to specify all the options.
 Luckily, there's a tool called [Docker Compose](https://docs.docker.com/compose/) that allows you to define a multi-container application in a single file.
-Docker Compose is already installed on the `dockerlab` VM.
+Docker Compose is already installed for those who use Docker Desktop.
+If you're using Docker Engine, you need to install Docker Compose separately using the [instructions on the Docker website](https://docs.docker.com/compose/install/linux/#install-using-the-repository).

 > :warning: Docker Compose is now a plugin and should be used as `docker compose` and **not** `docker-compose`.

-Create a `docker-compose.yml` file in the `/vagrant/webapp` folder to define a service called `webapp`.
+Create a `docker-compose.yml` file in the `dockerlab/webapp` folder to define a service called `webapp`.
 This services starts the web application image you created in the previous step.

 > :bulb: It's a good idea to use the `build` option when your still changing the Docker image.
 This way, Docker Compose will automatically rebuild the image when you start the container.